SoleneRichard0/Valuable-knowledge/README.md

 # Visualisation
+Visualisation is a **crucial step** in data analysis:
+It allows to prodive element of answer to the client by telling him a step-by-step story!

-Visualisation is a crucial step in data analysis: its allows to tell a story to a client an be sure to answer his questions effectilvely!
-So the challenge here is to group all valuable knowlegde to improve my visualisation skills.
+So the challenge of theis repo is to group all **valuable knowlegde** to improve my visualisation skills.